Food safety

 This provided list is not exhaustive.
 Other foodborne pathogens exist in the food industry, with some being very specific to particular raw food.
 At least 250 foodborne diseases are identified by food safety agencies such as the Center for Disease Control and Prevention.

 These pathogens can come from different sources, can survive minimal processing steps, and persist in ready-to-eat foods.
 Even a pathogen with the lowest risk assessment can cause significant damage when improperly controlled during food preparation.
-As such, all food safety operations must be consistently performed to contribute to reducing the presence of pathogens to allowable levels in fresh foods.

 How does food become contaminated by pathogens?